VeraLi0710/13Group-work_Airbnb-Patterns-London/README.md

 ## Overview
 This project investigates **Airbnb policy violations** in London, focusing on the **90-day rule** and its spatial and socioeconomic impacts.
 Using data from **InsideAirbnb**, we applied advanced spatial analysis techniques to explore the drivers of violations and identify high-risk areas.

-This work is part of the **Foundations of Spatial Data Science** course at UCL CASA and showcases our ability to combine spatial data science methods with real-world policy challenges.

 ## Key Features
 - **Exploratory Spatial Data Analysis (ESDA)**: Used Moran's I and LISA cluster maps to identify hotspots of rule violations.
 - **Geographically Weighted Regression (GWR)**: Explored spatially varying relationships between Airbnb activity and socioeconomic factors.